TingyiZhang/EC504/README.md

  - [Homework3](https://github.com/TingyiZhang/EC504#homework3)

 ## Homework0
-This is homework0 for EC504 Advanced Data Structure.
+This is homework0 for Boston University EC504 Advanced Data Structure.

 ### SameGameTris
 The hw0p3 file contains the code of a game called SameGameTris written by Prof. Ari Trachtenberg.
 This game is basically the combination of Same Game and Tetris.